Dog Breeds

 Coat

 Chows have a dense, double-layered coat that is either rough or smooth.
-Their fur can come in various colors, including red, black, blue, cinnamon, and cream.
+Their fur comes in colors like red, black, blue, cinnamon, and cream.

 Size